tarantool/tarantool/doc/sphinx/book/box/limitations.rst

     maximum is 1 but the field is an ARRAY.
     For BITSET indexes, the maximum is 1.

-    Note re storage engine: sophia allows 8 parts in an index.
+    Note re storage engine: phia allows 8 parts in an index.

 .. _lim_indexes_in_space: